 Inventory management directly impacts a healthcare facility’s bottom line.
-Fluctuating monthly bills and unpredictability when it comes to inventory can be a nightmare.
+Fluctuating monthly bills and unpredictability when it comes to inventory can quickly and needlessly inflate expenses.

 With this approach, you never worry that you won’t have enough gowns or linens to properly care for your patients or that you will receive an unexpectedly high monthly bill.
 ImageFIRST is completely transparent.
 Pay for what you need.
 Pay for what is at your facility.
 No games, no complex pricing.

 There are multiple ways to institute inventory control measures at your healthcare facility.
 The first is to engage in inventory control directly.
 Facilities can establish an entire division or department to keep detailed records of inventory, often aided by inventory management software.
-This option requires high levels of resources to devote to such an endeavor, including hiring expert personnel or training existing staff.
+This option keeps everything in-house but requires high levels of resources to devote to such an endeavor, including hiring expert personnel or training existing staff.

 The Importance of Healthcare Inventory Control